-Level 1

-Semester II

-Course Code PSM 12113

-Course Title Society and Politics of Sri Lanka

-Credit 3

-Core/Compulsory/ Elective Core

-Notional Hours Theory Tutorial Self-Learning

-Breakdown 30 15 105

-- explore and Introduce the Traits of Sri Lankan Society - investigate the Characteristics of Plural Society in Sri Lanka - examine the Economic Structure of Sri Lanka

-- introduce the traits of Sri Lankan society - identify the characteristics of plural society of Sri Lanka. - find out the economic structure of the country. - discuss the population growth and its impact on economic and politics of Sri Lanka. - explain and the key features of colonial constitutional reforms. . - describe constitutional development in post independent Sri Lanka. - explain youth insurgencies, ethnicity and civil war in Sri Lanka. - identify political parties and electoral of Sri Lanka. - highlight the current constitutional crisis of the country.
+Level 1 Semester II Course Code PSM 12113 Course Title Society and Politic s of Sri Lanka Credit 3 Core/Compulsory/ Elective Core Notional Hours Theory Tutorial Self- Learning Breakdown 30 15 105 Course Aims: This course aims to; explore and Introduce the Traits of Sri Lankan Society investigate the Characteristics of Plural Society in Sri Lanka examine the Economic Structure of Sri Lanka Intended Learning Outcomes: At the end of this course, the student will be able to; introduce the traits of Sri Lankan society identify the characteristics of plural society of Sri Lanka. find out the economic structure of the country. discuss the population growth and its impact on economic and politics of Sri Lanka. - explain and the - explain and the key features of colonial constitutional reforms. - describe constit Lanka. describe constitutional development in post independent Sri Lanka. - explain youth in surgencies, ethnicit y and civil war r in Sri Lanka. identify political identify political parties and electoral of Sri Lanka. - highlight the cu highlight the current constitutional crisis of the country.

-- discourse religion and politics of recent Sri Lanka. - analyze the economic and political crisis of Sri Lanka.
+- discourse religion and politics of recent Sri Lanka.

+- analyze the economic and political crisis of Sri Lanka.

+Course Content:

-- 1. Introduction to Sri Lanka Society
+1. Introduction to Sri Lanka Society

-- 2. Characteristics of Plural Society in Sri Lanka
+2. Characteristics of Plural Societ y in Sri Lanka

-- 3. Economic Structure in Sri Lanka
+3. Economic Structure in Sri Lank a

-- 4. Population Growth and Its Impact
+4. Population Growth and Its Imp act

-- 5. Colonialism and Its Impacts
+5. Colonialism and Its Impacts

-- 6. Constitutional Reforms and Impacts
+6. Constitutional Reforms and Im pacts

-- 7. Constitutional Development in Post Independent Sri Lanka
+7. Constitutional Development in Post Independent Sri Lanka

-- 8. Soul bury, 1972 and 1978 constitutions
+8. Soul bury, 1972 and 1978 cons titutions

-- 9. Youth Unrest, Ethnicity and Civil War
+9. Youth Unrest, Ethnicity and Civ /il War

-- 10. JVP insurgents and Minority Conflict
+10. JVP insurgents and Minority Co onflict

-- 11. Political Parties and Electoral Politics
+11. Political Parties and Electoral Politics

-- 12. Constitutional Crisis
+12. Constitutional Crisis

-- 13. Religion and Politics in Sri Lanka
+13. Religion and Politics in Sri Lanka

-- 14. Contemporary Economic and Political Crisis
+14. Contemporary Economic and Political Crisis

+Teachin g /Lea arning Methods:

 - Lecture

 - Discussion

 - Presentation

 - Self-study

 Assessment Strategy: (from varieties of assessments stated by the faculty)

-Continuous Assessment Test (CAT) - 40%;
+Continuo us As sessment Test (CAT) - 40%; End Semester Examination

-Presentation
+Presentation (ESE) - 60%

 Mid Exam

 Class Activity

 Assignment

+Required Readings:

+Abeseker ra, C. (n.d.).
+Facts of ethnicity in Sri La unka.
+Colombo.
+Social Scientist